 This fluorescence is more prominent on their undersides than their backs.
 It is suggested that the fluorescence may be used to ward off predators during the night, a form of communication between squirrels or a tool of navigation during the night time.

-Fact #5: Flying Squirrels Are Born Hairless and Blind
+Fact #5: Born Hairless and Blind

 Infant flying squirrels are blind and hairless.
 Their toes are fused together at birth and their eyes and ears are closed as well.
 The ears tend to open after two to six days and the toes will separate from each other after six days as well.